Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ## Learning story 195
 As a student, I want to understand and implement a many-to-many relationship in our database design so that I can correctly model real-world interactions between patients and therapists.

+### What I have learned
+I wanted to learn how to create a junction table to represent a many-to-many relationship, so I started by creating the patient and therapist tables in MySQL Workbench.
+Then, using the relationship tools from the toolbar, I created a junction table called patient_has_therapist, where I linked the primary keys from both tables and set them as a composite primary key to accurately model the relationship.